 The delegations are all listed against position descriptions, not people, so when somebody acts in your role or takes over your role, they assume the position's assigned delegations.
-Additionally, each delegation has a code assigned to it which defines who else may exercise the delegation (refer the delegation code FAQ below).
+Additionally, each delegation has a code assigned to it which defines who else may exercise the delegation.

 General (G1, G2, G3 and G4) and Specialist Delegations (S1, S2, S3, S4, S5) which are held by the least senior delegate (G4 or S5 being the lowest) are held also by that delegate's immediate supervisor or line manager and successively by each subsequent supervisor or line manager within the chain of delegation (refer Schedule B - Reporting Lines and Schedule C - Delegation Types ).

 Delegations marked NT1 or NT2 cannot be exercised by any position except the named delegate.